Let’s get you startedSign in or create an account to view your personalized quotes.

 Can you get car insurance for $20?

-No, you can’t get car insurance for only $20 down.
-Any insurance company offering rates this cheap is likely trying to scam you — most insurers typically charge the first month’s premium to activate your policy.
-This first payment is known as a down payment, and the cheaper your premium is, the lower your down payment will be.
+Most drivers are unlikely to get car insurance for only $20 down.
+Any insurance company offering a down payment this cheap may be trying to scam you, as most insurers typically charge the first month’s payment to activate your policy.

 You may also see no-down-payment car insurance advertised.
-This is also likely a scam; you should be wary of any insurance companies offering it.
-Almost every insurance company requires some money down with an application, typically a low down payment of the first month’s premium or whichever payment mode you select.
+This is also likely a scam, and you should be wary of any insurance companies offering it.
+Almost every auto insurance company requires some money down with an application, typically a low down payment of the first month’s premium or whichever payment method you select.

 Important Information